woodrmichael/Mean-Image-Median-Lab/README.md

 * [x] Commit 5 "Lab completed"
     - Implement the remaining requirements for the lab assignment.

-Remove the dashes on this line when lab 1 is ready to be graded (and commit and push): DONE1

 ## [Link to Lab 2 assignment](https://csse.msoe.us/csc1120/lab2)

 * [x] Commit 1 "JavaFX Application"